GenomeDK/genomedk-docs/docs/working-with-data.rst

 Backing up data
 ===============

-We provide backup on good old-fashioned tape to all users.
+We provide backup on to disk on a remote site to all users.
 To back up a file, it should be put in a directory called either :file:`BACKUP`, :file:`Backup` or :file:`backup`.
 The directory can be located in any other directory, but only some locations are eligible for backup (see :ref:`data_locations`).

-Data is backed up approximately once per week and is kept for 30 days.
+Data is backed up once per week and snapshots are kept for 90 days.

 .. warning::

     Do not back up temporary data files that can easily be reproduced.
-    Computation is cheap, but backup is *very* expensive.
+    Computation is cheap, but backup is expensive.
 The backup is meant for scripts/source code and important raw data.

 .. _snapshots: